mbjackson-capp/mbjackson-capp/README.md

 Projects I've worked on include:
 <ul>
+  <li><a href=https://github.com/mbjackson-capp/questions_to_cards>questions_to_cards</a>: Personal project; pandas-based pipeline for taking an archived database of quizbowl questions and converting it into category-tagged, single-clue digital flashcards.
   <li><a href=https://github.com/uchicago-capp-30320/RouteRangers>Plan-My-Transit ("Route Rangers")</a>: Capstone project for "Software Engineering for Civic Tech"; takes in user information about frequent commutes, and shows the most in-demand gaps in existing public transit coverage to transit planners.
 Written in Django, with Postgres (PostGIS) backend; front-end visualizations powered by Leaflet.</li>
-  <li><a href=https://github.com/FedericoDM/NLP-Police-Complaints>Analyzing Complaints Against A City Police Department with Natural Language Processing (NLP)</a>: obtained a corpus of 2,148 PDF reports from a city's Civilian Office of Police Accountability, then performed topic modeling, named entity recognition (NER), and summarization tasks with state-of-the-art NLP models.</li>
+  <li><a href=https://github.com/FedericoDM/NLP-Police-Complaints>Analyzing Complaints Against A City Police Department with Natural Language Processing (NLP)</a>: Capstone project for "Advanced Machine Learning for Public Policy"; obtained a corpus of 2,148 PDF reports from a city's Civilian Office of Police Accountability, then performed topic modeling, named entity recognition (NER), and summarization tasks with state-of-the-art NLP models.</li>
   <li><a href=https://github.com/uchicago-capp122-winter23/30122-project-redistricting-redux>Redistricting Redux</a>: quarter-long project with a focus on software design, data ingestion via API, and data visualization.
 Written in Python (including geopandas and scikit-learn).</li>
-  <li><a href=https://github.com/necabotheking/ml-affordable-care-act>Understanding Public Perceptions of the Affordable Care Act ("Obamacare")</a>: quarter-long machine learning project with a focus on natural language processing (NLP), sentiment analysis, hyperparameter tuning, model design, evaluation metrics, and generalization.</li>
 </ul>

 I'm also a <a href="https://j-archive.com/showplayer.php?player_id=10171&highlight=matt+jackson">game show champion</a>.